Aarvitechnology/IMAPEmailLibrary/README.md

 - PHP IMAP Extension should be enabled in your PHP installation
 - IMAP should be enabled in your Gmail settings.

-# How to enable IMAP in PHP
+# How to enable IMAP in PHP - XAMPP
-# How to Enable IMAP in XAMPP

 IMAP is not enabled by default in Xampp distribution, so to enable it go to the file "\xampp\php\php.ini" and search for ";extension=php_imap.dll" and by removing the beginning semicolon at the line ,it's get enabled ,it should be: extension=php_imap.dll.